How an Apprenticeship can benefit your equine career

 1. Receiving support and guidance helps prevent “rookie” career moves and mistakes

 With an Equine Apprenticeship you will receive work-based guidance and training from people who have chosen to invest their time – and often money – in nurturing your career ambitions.
-Rather than learn in the classroom/college environment, you will receive scheduled, prioritised training directly within real employment, overseen by an independent Training Provider such as Educ8 Equine.
+Rather than learn in the classroom/college environment, you will receive scheduled, prioritised training directly within real employment, overseen by an independent Training Provider.

 Read more about the impact of job longevity in the equine industry here.